The Seven Kingdoms (1)

 I don’t know, but we can’t leave him here.
 We will let our king decide what needs to be done.
 Take him away.”

-In the next part, chapter 4: The First Kingdom.
+In the next part: The First and Second Kingdom.

 Jolly greetings,